Samson Occom: Ministry

-Wheelock had meanwhile established an Indian charity school in Lebanon, Connecticut, in 1754 with a legacy from Joshua Moor (among others).
-Upon Occom's return to Mohegan, Wheelock persuaded his former pupil to travel to England to raise money for the school.
-Occom sailed from Boston December 23, 1765, and did not return until May 20, 1768.
 He preached his way across Britain from February 16, 1766, to July 22, 1767, delivering between 300 and 400 sermons, drawing large crowds wherever he went, and raising over £12,000 for Wheelock's project.
 King George III donated 200 pounds, and William Legge, Earl of Dartmouth, subscribed 50 guineas.
 However, Occom on his return learned that Wheelock had failed to care for Occom's wife and children while he was away.
 Furthermore, Wheelock moved to New Hampshire and used the funds raised to establish Dartmouth College (named after the English earl) for the education of the sons of American colonists, rather than Native Americans as had originally been promised to Occom.
 Even 200 years later, the college had graduated less than 20 Native American students.
+The trajectory changed in 1970 when Dartmouth's 13th president, John Kemeny, officially recommitted the institution to its original mission.
+He established aggressive recruitment strategies, launched the Native American Program, and founded the Dartmouth Department of Native American and Indigenous Studies.
+Since this 1970 rededication, more than 1,200 Indigenous students have graduated from the college.

 In 1764, Occom opposed the sale of tribal lands and was involved in the “Mason Controversy,” a long lasting dispute over land between the colonists and the Mohegans.
 The Mohegans formed an alliance with the Mason family to plead a case for the governor of Connecticut to give back the lands to the Mohegans.
-When Occom came back to Mohegans, he expressed his support for the Mason family and the Mohegans which caused the missionaries to make threats like taking away his preacher's license and to stop financing his missionary work.
+When Occom came back to Mohegans, he expressed his support for the Mason family and the Mohegans which caused the missionaries to make threats such as taking away his preacher's license and to stop financing his missionary work.
 Some colonists also started to spread negative rumors about Occom, suggesting that he was an alcoholic who had converted to Christianity just for show.
 In a 1769 letter, Wheelock wrote to Occom about a rumor about Occom being an alcoholic.
 The rumor hurt Occom's reputation after Occom's success in fundraising money in England.
 Wheelock suggested that Occom truly did not care for Christianity.
 The stereotype of the drunk Indian was projected onto Occom and undermined his missionary work.
 Wheelock benefited from the defamation of Occom as Wheelock regained his authority.
 Wheelock's letter further put forth the concept of fake conversion onto Occom and that Occom was not to be trusted as a preacher.